Understanding the Basics

 c.
 Laying Shower Wall Tile

 I also recommend that you install the vertical pieces of tile edge trim before you start installing the side wall tiles.
-If you’ve planned your wall tile layout carefully, and dry fitted some tiles beforehand, you’ll will pretty much know exactly where your tile cuts will be on the back wall.
-But installing the vertical trim pieces on the side walls will also allow you to determine your exact tile cuts on these walls as well.
+If you've planned your wall tile layout carefully, and dry fitted some tiles beforehand, you'll know exactly where to place your trim to make your wall tile cutting and setting as easy as possible.

 After your trim is firmly in place, and all your shims are prepared for leveling your first row, you can start laying the back wall tile.